Share this article on:

 Multinational car maker Stellantis has revealed that the personal data of its customers has been compromised after a third-party suffered a data breach.

-Stellantis, the automaker responsible for Chrysler, Jeep, Dodge, Ram, Fiat, Afla Romeo, Maserati, Lancia, Opel, Vauxhall and more, revealed in a statement that it had detected unauthorised access impacting a third-party provider.
+Stellantis, the automaker responsible for Chrysler, Jeep, Dodge, Ram, Fiat, Alfa Romeo, Maserati, Lancia, Opel, Vauxhall and more, revealed in a statement that it had detected unauthorised access impacting a third-party provider.

-“We recently detected unauthorized access to a third-party service provider’s platform that supports our North American customer service operations,” the company wrote.
+“We recently detected unauthorised access to a third-party service provider’s platform that supports our North American customer service operations,” the company said.

 “Upon discovery, we immediately activated our incident response protocols, initiated a comprehensive investigation, and took prompt action to contain and mitigate the situation.
 We are also notifying the appropriate authorities and directly informing affected customers.”